 Some surgical options to reduce the FUPA include:

 Having a moderate amount of fat in the upper pubic area is normal and natural, despite what popular culture may sometimes suggest.

 Fat in this area may develop during puberty as a natural part of body growth.
-Female bodies generally have a higher percentage of body fat than male bodies and distribute a greater proportion of it around the hip area.
+Female bodies generally have a

 Several factors can cause a FUPA to increase in size, including weight gain and body fat distribution changes.

 Aging and increased visceral fat

 As a person ages, it is common for the body to start holding more fat around the stomach than in other areas of the body.
 Certain life changes, such as menopause, are associated with weight gain and